chrisdel101/chris-del-portfolio/open-source.md

             <div class="cir icon">CD</div>
         </a>
         <div>
-            Even though I've only made a few, very small contributions, technically, I'm an contributor, right??
+            I've made a few  very small contributions.
+Technically, I am still a contributor, right??
             <br>
-             Hoping to  become a more legit contribtor.
-Finding a project can be tough.
+            I'm always on the lookout for ways to contribute more.
         </div>
     </div>
     <table>